-Rotarians out to pack 50,000 meals for hungry people across globe
+Rotarians packed 50,000 meals for hungry people across globe

-Rotarians and volunteers in Bolton are joining forces with an international hunger relief organisation to pack 50,000 meals for people across the globe in urgent need of food.
+Rotarians and volunteers in Bolton joined forces with an international hunger relief organisation to pack 50,000 meals for people across the globe in urgent need of food.

-The Rotary Club of Bolton Lever and the charity Rise Against Hunger partnering for “District 1285 Meal Pack” which will take place at Sharples School in Bolton on Saturday, April 14, 2018.
+The Rotary Club of Bolton Lever and the charity Rise Against Hunger partnered for “District 1285 Meal Pack” which took place at Sharples School in Bolton on Saturday, April 14, 2018.

 Rise Against Hunger meal packing events are volunteer-based programmes that package highly nutritious dehydrated meals, comprising rice, soya, vegetables and 23 essential vitamins and minerals.

 Rotary International – the organisation which aims to bring together business and professional leaders to provide humanitarian aid, goodwill and peace around the world – has made “Making a Difference” its theme for 2017/18.